-Using story as a tool to build literacy, strengthen communities and nurture the human spirit
+Using storytelling to build literacy, strengthen communities, and nurture the human spirit.

 WHAT IS STORYTELLING

 Storytelling is an improvisational spoken word art form.
 Like jazz and hip hop, storytelling relies on rhythmic and narrative techniques to produce an emotional connection.

 Giving Thanks to Our Funders